realvizu/NsDepCop/doc/Help.md

 | diag[nostic] | yes | yes | yes |

 E.g.: if you want NsDepCop info messages to show up at minimal MSBuild verbosity then set `InfoImportance` to High.

+## Disabling the tool
+You can disable NsDepCop by setting the DisableNsDepCop environment variable to 'true' or '1'.

+E.g.: `set DisableNsDepCop=1`

 ## Config XML schema
 See the XSD schema of config.nsdepcop [here](../source/NsDepCop.ConfigSchema/NsDepCopConfig.xsd).